Group Step example for Data Explorer

 To do this, click + Add Transformation in the Data Pipeline and choose Add Column from the list of available options.

-In the Add Column step, we’ll use SQLite’s strftime() function to format the “Day of Created Date” to display only the month and year.
-This column will then be used to group the average number of new users per month.
+In the Add Column step, we’ll use SQLite’s [strftime() function](https://www.sqlite.org/lang_datefunc.html “striftime() function below for the formula, which extracts only the month and year from the “Day of Created Date” column.
+We’ll use this column to group the average number of new users per month.

 Then, add a Reorder Columns step to reorder the columns so that “Month of Created Date” is the first column and “Count of distinct Users Id” is the second one in the chart.